smahanam/FileSharing/README.md

 The package requires only one input: a YAML configuration file containing system and experiment-related parameters/paths.
 Example configuration:
 *https://github.com/smahanam/FileSharing/blob/main/E2ESDIR/s2s_config_global_fcast*

-Below two paths are specified among SETUP parameters in the configuration file:
+Below, the two paths are specified among SETUP parameters in the configuration file:
 **E2ESDIR:** The GHI-S2S forecast directory where the S2S forecast resides that must contain the above configuration file.
 **LISFDIR:** The path to LISF installation.

 *The following description uses the S2S forecast initialized on January 1, 2025 as an example.*

-## 1) Setting up the Forecast Experiment
+## 1) Setting up the Forecast Run Directory
-### a) Check E2ESDIR Directory
+### a) Check the main E2ESDIR Directory
 i) Ensure **E2ESDIR** and **LISFDIR** in the s2s_config_global_fcast configuration file are correct.
-ii) Ensure **hindcast** directory and the land initial conditions are available and linked.
+ii) Ensure the **hindcast** directory and the land initial conditions ("lis_darun/output model restart files) are available and linked.

-### b) Set up Working directory
+### b) Set up the Working directory and install the Cylc Workflow

-i) **Cylc** creates the /home/$USER/cylc-run directory during the monthly forecast intallation.
+i) **Cylc** creates the /home/$USER/cylc-run directory during the monthly forecast installation.
 Therefore, /home/$USER/cylc-run  is *NOT* a recommended name for the user's working directory.
 ii) Copy **run_s2s_fcast.py** to your working directory and edit *E2ESDIR* parameter to specify user's E2ESDIR.
 iii) Load the LISF Python module and set the ENVIRONMENT variable PYTHONPATH